Robdel12/DropKick/readme.md

-  Resets the Dropkick and select to it's original selected options; if `clear` is `true`, It will select the first option by default (or no options for multiselects).
+  Resets the Dropkick and select to it's original selected options; if `clear` is `true`, It will select the first option by default (or no options for multi-selects).

 - dk.**refresh**()

-  Rebuilds the Dropkick and reinitalized the Dropkick object. *Only use if the original select element has changed.
+  Rebuilds the Dropkick and reinitialized the Dropkick object. *Only use if the original select element has changed.

 - dk.**dispose**()